Required Minimum Distribution (RMD) - Current Year

 - Owner birthdate

 - The account owner's birth date.
-We use this to calculate your age as of 12/31 of distribution year.
+We use this to calculate your age as of December 31st of the distribution year.

 - Is your sole beneficiary a spouse?